 The club secretary manages all records and correspondence, including membership attendance, supply orders, officer lists, past club records and meeting minutes.
 This job is less visible but plays a significant role in cultivating camaraderie and engagement.

-Joe Abbott, ACS, ALB, of Country Chatters, in Tara, Queensland, Australia, says, “As secretary, write the minutes and meeting reports as soon as possible after the meeting and circulate them to members.
+Joe Abbott, of Country Chatters, in Tara, Queensland, Australia, says, “As secretary, write the minutes and meeting reports as soon as possible after the meeting and circulate them to members.
 Corrections can be made immediately, and it gives members time to address any issues arising from the meeting.
 It also is a refresher for members.”

 The treasurer manages the club’s financial health by collecting dues, paying bills and tracking financial status.
 This role is important (especially at contest time) because the “club in good standing” status is dependent on paid memberships.
 Members with an accounting background are very comfortable and well-suited for this role.